Carpal Tunnel Syndrome Treatment

 SYMPTOMS OF CARPAL TUNNEL SYNDROME

 The symptoms of CTS start gradually and worsen progressively.
-The two major signs are sensory loss and motor loss because of slower nerve impulses, manifesting in the following ways:
+The two significant signs are sensory loss and motor loss.
+It is the result of slower nerve impulses and shows the following symptoms:

-- It starts as a tingling, electric shock-like sensation, traveling from the wrist up to the arm.
-These are more prominent in the areas supplied by the median nerve, that is, in the thumb, index, middle, and ring fingers.
+- It starts as a tingling, electric shock-like sensation, traveling from the wrist up to the arm

-- The feeling of numbness becomes constant over time.
+- The feeling of numbness grows constant over time

-- You may notice less strength and coordination of your hands’ muscles.
+- You may notice less strength and coordination in your hand muscles

 CAUSES OF CARPAL TUNNEL SYNDROME